Work Injuries and Illnesses by Race or Ethnic Origin

 Nonfatal Trends

-The U.S. Bureau of Labor Statistics (BLS) is transitioning from an annual to a biennial (every two years) publication schedule.
-The final publication of a single year of cases involving days away from work estimates is for reference year 2020.
-In the fall of 2023, BLS will publish detailed data covering 2021 and 2022 for both Days Away from Work (DAFW) and for Days of Job Transfer or Restriction (DJTR) cases.
+The U.S. Bureau of Labor Statistics (BLS) has transitioned from an annual to a biennial (every two years) publication schedule.
+The final publication of a single year of cases involving days away from work estimates was for reference year 2020.
+The most recent BLS detailed data cover 2023 and 2024 for Days Away from Work (DAFW)Days of Job Transfer or Restriction (DJTR), and Days Away from Work, Job Restriction, or Transfer (DART) cases.

 The second major issue regarding current nonfatal data is that injury rates by race or ethnic origin are unreported by BLS.
 Without nonfatal case rate information, there is no way to assess the injury and illness risk faced by workers of different race or ethnic origin groups.
 This lack of information is in contrast to other demographic data made available by BLS.
 Injury and illness rates are reported for both worker sex and age.